ERON23/bestfooodindallasgatsby/src/pages/posts/our-top-5-taco-places-for-2020.md

 ### Salsa Verde

 Before we started blogging this spot has been my all time personal favorite.
 The main attraction is the "Fajiqueso" tacos.
 A combination of melted cheese and fajita along with 3 different types of salsas to choose from.
+The meat with cheese combination is something else due to the richness of the flavor.
+A bonus is that every single time I've been here they have never disappointed and their cooking has been on point every time.

 ### Chilangos Tacos